krista-dolbeer/krista-dolbeer/README.md

 # Hi there 👋🏻 I'm Krista!

 ### :sparkles: A Little About Me :sparkles:
-* I have a passion for data-driven decision making and analytical thinking
+* I have a passion for data-driven decision-making and analytical thinking
 * B.S.
 Business Analytics & Technology from Portland State University
 * I am a quick-starter and believe in delivering high-quality work